-Our Information, Knowledge and Communications department ensures that data is accurate and timely to support performance management arrangements.
+A designated team ensures that data is accurate and timely to support performance management arrangements.
 Data validation occurs throughout the generation and reporting process.
 Our information systems migration programme is harmonising management systems to ensure that quality data is provided to Officers and Members.

 The Authority has arrangements in place for ensuring effective financial management is undertaken, with an overarching Financial Management Policy.
-There is a history of good financial management, supported by positive external audit opinions and value-for-money assessments.
+There is a history of good financial management, supported by positive External Audit opinions and value for money assessments.